 At this point, unless you have a specific itch to scratch, it's perfectly OK to order just IE-3075 directly from IPI.
 Their "1 gallon kit" (actually around 6.5 l) sells for about $110.
 "Quart kits" are also available if you need to try it out first.

 If you want to shop around, I don't think it makes sense to look beyond Innovative Polymers - not if you're in the States; they have a remarkable selection of unique, user-friendly products designed specifically for manual casting, and great customer service.
 They take direct orders, and also have several local distributors.
-If you're skeptical, you can have a look at products from Smooth-On, Alumilite, BJB Enterprises, or Freeman - but you will not find anything that even comes close.
+If you're skeptical, you can have a look at products from Smooth-On, Alumilite, BJB Enterprises, or Freeman - but you will not find anything that even comes close to that selection.
 If you are in Europe, checking out Huntsman and Axson is not a bad plan.

 As with silicones, polyurethane resins are pretty stable and have a fairly long shelf life - but they are fairly sensitive to sunlight, humidity, heat, oxygen, and moisture.
 It is a good practice to buy several 100-250 ml polypropylene or HDPE bottles (example) for intermediate storage of the amounts of resin you plan to use within a month or so - and keep the original containers sealed and blanketed with inert gas.
 The inert gas can be just a burst of "canned air" (difluoroethane or tetrafluoroethane), but if you want to save money in the long haul and have some room in your workshop, it makes more sense to invest around $150 in a small nitrogen tank, a regulator, and a hose.
 This setup will last for months, and it's only about $10 to refill at a nearby Praxair location or so.

-In any case, if you store the resins properly, you can expect most of them them to maintain their properties for at least 2-3 years; manufacturers usually give much more conservative guarantees, but take them with a grain of salt.
+In any case, if you store the resins properly, you can expect most of them to maintain their properties for at least 2-3 years; manufacturers usually give much more conservative guarantees, but take them with a grain of salt.
 Remember to agitate the containers if the components separate.
 Oh, some formulations may crystallize if kept below 10° C or so, but this process can be reversed easily.
 Prolonged storage in crystallized form is not advisable, as it may lead to the formation of insoluble dimers.

 Caution: although most of the polyurethane formulations you will encounter are reasonably safe, there are some unfortunate exceptions.
 We'll talk about this a bit more in chapter 7 - but for now, definitely watch out for: